 Arrive at any time; your arrival transfer is included through Women With Wheels, a G Adventuressupported project.

 Explore Jaipur, known as the Pink City for its rose-coloured buildings.
-Take a tour of the sprawling Amber Fort, the former residence of Jaipurs Rajput rulers; and visit Hawa Mahal, or the Palace of Winds, a stunning five-story sandstone building with distinctive honeycombed windows.
-Well also meet with a local historian to discuss Indias complex social fabric, customs, and architecture.
-Tonight, consider going to the cinema to watch a Bollywood moviea truly unique experience.
+Take a tour of the sprawling Amber Fort, the former residence of Jaipurs Rajput rulers; and admire the exterior of Hawa Mahal, or the Palace of Winds, a stunning five-story sandstone building with distinctive honeycombed windows.
+Discover the rich collections of the City Palace museum, and stop by the 18th-century royal observatory known as Jantar Mantar.

 Depart at any time.